 Make a Connection

-Once a Central device processes your advertising packet it can choose what to do next including initiate a connection.
-When the Central App initiates a connection, it will call an API which will trigger the Bluetooth Stack which will generate a Bluetooth Packet called a “connection_req” which will go out the Central radio and through the air to your WICED radio.
+Once a Central device processes your advertising packet it can choose what to do next including initiating a connection.
+When the Central App initiates a connection, it will call an API which will trigger its Stack to generate a Bluetooth Packet called a “connection_req” which will then go out the Central's radio and through the air to your WICED radio.

-The WICED radio will feed the packet to the WICED Bluetooth Stack which will respond AUTOMATICALLY back with a “connection_rsp” packet.
+The WICED radio will feed the packet to the Stack which will respond AUTOMATICALLY back with a “connection_rsp” packet.
+The Stack will also generate two callbacks to your firmware (more on that later).